MIL-STD-810H Test Plan Development

 Our Expertise

-Our team has experienced test managers, Certified Verification Engineers (CVEs), and submect matter experts.
-If not, we will propose you appropriate team but we will fully manage the project.
-In our team, Dr. Ismail Cicek worked in several test locations in the USA and Turkey and still managing a test facility called Marine Equipment Test Center (METC) in Tuzla, Istanbul.
-He has completed more than fifty test projects in the USA test labs where he worked and now more in numbers at METC together with the METC personnel.
+Our team has experienced test managers, Certified Verification Engineers (CVEs), and subject matter experts.
+If not, we will propose the appropriate team and fully manage the project.
+In our team, Dr. Ismail Cicek worked in several test locations in the USA and Turkey and is still managing a test facility called the Marine Equipment Test Center (METC) in Tuzla, Istanbul.
+He has completed over fifty test projects in the USA test labs where he worked and is now more in numbers at METC and the METC personnel.

 MIL-STD-810H, US DOD Test Standard, starts with an important phrase at the beginning paragraph of each of the 28 test methods: “Tailoring is Essential.”
 It is therefore crucial to understand what this means and how to tailor the test methods for specific equipment, considering the platform, mission, and environmental requirements.